 Payer trends: Challenges in healthcare affordability and access

-Last year, our team evaluated aggregated employer and health plan data from Health Insights and MarketScan to put together a summary of the top challenges in healthcare affordability and access in 2023.
+Last year, our team evaluated aggregated employer and health plan data from Health Insights and MarketScan to put together a summary of the top challenges in healthcare affordability and access.
 Read our summary below or watch our presentation.

 Healthcare affordability